 "Ibuki learnt that most murder investigations involve a lot of legwork.
 So she's been walking her legs up and down this corridor all day!"

-Creative Differences: Left her group due to these.
+Creative Differences: In-Universe, she left her group due to these.
 Her Free Times and an official Alternate Universe manga by Spike reveal that they had a falling out when they learned a talent scout was going to be watching one of their performances, and she refused to play more traditionally appealing pop music.

 Death Metal: Her preferred genre of music.
 And her performances are terrifying.